 When I walk to make a plan for Luebbo, it usually doesn’t follow anyone else’s plan; if there’s a place to add, chances are I want to do it.
 Robert has been flexible in working with me to achieve the best plan for my horse.
 After our double clear round in Paris, he actually encourages the adds—as long as I stay under the time allowed!
 Bo tried really hard in Sopot and didn’t seem to care when he lost his shoe midway through the first round!
 I made an error in the first round, and although Bo tried really hard, he just couldn’t clear the back rail of the triple bar.
 I really wanted to jump clear but am very happy with the results, especially considering all the travel Bo had to do the week ahead.

 After Sopot, Bo had a nice relaxing week while I showed my youngsters at Riesenbeck, Germany.
-We are going to jump a few classes at a national show next week and hope to compete in Ascona CSI***** (Switzerland) or Knokke (the Netherlands) to get one big show in before Dublin.
+We are going to jump a few classes at a national show next week and hope to compete in Ascona CSI***** (Switzerland) or Knokke (Belgium) to get one big show in before Dublin.
 It’s important that Bo doesn’t do too much but does enough that he’s not too fresh for Dublin.

 Bo is a funny horse.
 At Sopot, Janus Marquis, who does bodywork with the team horses, worked on him, and Bo knows and loves her.
 She was working on him in Sopot, and if someone walked by, she would stop to talk, and he would impatiently nudge her to work on him!
 He’s so politely demanding when he wants something.
 He’d also really lean on her when she got to a good spot.
 It’s crazy how expressive and smart he can be.